 As a result, I did get a little caught short and found the tampon was ready to call it a day sooner than I’d anticipated.
 DAME therefore advise that anyone making the switch to organic tampons check their tampon a little more often than they normally would.

-Don’t do what I did and yank it out – it’s the vaginal equivalent to getting a Chinese Burn.
+Don’t do what I did and yank it out – it’s the vaginal equivalent of getting a Chinese Burn.

 Can I Flush DAME Organic Tampons?

 DAME ask that you don’t flush their products, but instead wrap the tampon in toilet paper and pop it in the bin.
-This way it can biodegrade naturally, rather than take an impromptu voyage out to our oceans.
+This way it can biodegrade naturally, rather than take an impromptu voyage across our oceans.

 One thing I wondered when moving to organic sanitary products, was whether they might lessen the risk of getting Menstrual Toxic Shock Syndrome.